RainbowFox101/TEMPLATE-webapp/README.md

 ### Version 1.1

 #### Bug fixes
- - Fixed thing
+ * Fixed thing
- - Fixed other thing
+ * Fixed other thing

 #### Changes
- - Added thing
+ * Added thing
- - Added other cool thing
+ * Added other cool thing
- - Added a group of related things:
+ * Added a group of related things:
-   - one
+   * one
-   - two
+   * two
-   - three
+   * three
-   - four
+   * four
- - Removed thing
+ * Removed thing
+ * + If you want to be fancy, you can add plus signs to indicate additions and
+ * - Minus signs to indicate things you removed

 ### Version 1.0